d-EScape/filehub-rpwd03-sdbackup/README.md

 **extra**

 Have a look at the `EnterRouterMode` if you uncomment the section that enables telnet then the installation procedure will also enable telnet.
 Use with caution: it will use the default username (root) and possword (20080826) set by the manufacturer.

+**thanks**
+A few years ago i used a lot of info found on https://github.com/digidem/filehub-config, so many thanks to digidem.
+Both tools have developed since than, so it can't hurt to also see what that repo has to offer now.